 During many a weekend sojourn to the appropriately sobriqueted “Land’s End” at the extreme southwestern tip of the British mainland, we dined on Cornish pasties (pronounced pass-tee), a type of pie originating in Cornwall in the 1200s.
 Baked by wives and mothers of tin miners when tin mining was prosperous, pasties were formed into a semicircular shape with a crimped edge along one side so the miners could hold onto them while eating.
 One end of the Pasty would usually contain a sweet filling which the wives would mark or initial so the miner wouldn’t eat his dessert first, while the other end would contain meat and vegetables.
 Today, traditional Cornish Pasties are filled with steak, potatoes, onions and swede (rutabaga).

 The concept of a simple miner’s pie served in cosmopolitan Phoenix, Arizona might sound antithetical, but it’s a concept that appears to be taking off well.
-The Cornish Pasty Company is the brainchild of Dean Thomas, a native of Gunnislake, Cornwall, in England, who came to America five years ago to seek his fortune.
-His restaurant is situated on University Boulevard not far from Arizona State University, an institute of higher learning in which students want their dollars to stretch far and their meal portions to sate them for a long time.
+The Cornish Pasty Company is the brainchild of Dean Thomas, a native of Gunnislake, Cornwall, in England, who came to America in the millennial year to seek his fortune.
+His inaugural restaurant, one I visited in 2005, is situated on University Boulevard not far from Arizona State University, an institute of higher learning in which students want their dollars to stretch far and their meal portions to sate them for a long time.
 At the Cornish Pasty Company, a hearty and delicious meal can be had for a meager pittance.

 The restaurant’s interior, dimly lit during evening hours, is striking with a long bar in which to imbibe imported libations, tiny tables and photographs on the black (or grey) walls of miners plying their arduous trade.
 Loud rock music (real rock, not the cacophonous noise played on the radio today) blares from a speaker system while the intoxicating aromas of sauces and ingredients waft gently toward incoming patrons who will be challenged to select just which pasty to partake of.

-Aside from the traditional pasty (steak, potato, onion and rutabaga), a lengthy listing of options is available for patrons of all persuasions–Italian, Hispanic, Indian, Cajun, Greek, vegetarian and more.
+Aside from the traditional pasty (steak, potato, onion and rutabaga), you’ll enjoy perusing a lengthy listing of pasties stuffed with sundry ingredients you won’t find in Cornwall.
+Those ingredients are used to create pasties sure to appeal to aficionados of the cuisine of such genres as Italian, Mexican, New Mexican, Indian, Cajun, Greek, vegetarian and more (yes, there’s a carne adovada pasty).
 Shaped somewhat like a deflated football (the American kind), one pasty will make a meal even for the most robust of eaters.
-Aside from salads, there are no appetizers or sides on the menu.
 Several non-pasty sandwiches made on homemade bread and served with chips (the American kind) are available for the meat and potatoes Joes who don’t want to venture out of their sandwich comfort zone.